tony-aw/subsets/README.md

     Among programming languages, 'R' has perhaps one of the most flexible and comprehensive sub-setting functionality.
 But with flexibility often comes confusion and (apparent) inconsistencies.
-    And R is no exception.
+    And 'R' is no exception.

     This becomes quite apparent when one reads (online) documents such as "The R Inferno" by Patrick Burns, and "Frustration: One Year